 With Cart2Cart, your data will be moved fast & stress-free.
 You're only required to go through a simple 3-step process and get your store data automatedly transferred to desired platform.

 When an alternative shopping cart is chosen, it’s time to decide upon the way of migration: manual or automated.
 The first one would be a good choice for small stores with no more than 50 products.
 Otherwise, we’d recommend to consider performing automated migration.
 Unlike manual migration, automated data transfer is paid, however its more reliable and enables to move any quantity of products and other entities in terms of a several hours or less.
-Our service offers the possibility to migrate from Amazon Webstore to over 60 of the world’s most popular platforms -- and switch from Amazon Webstore to Magento, for example -- with no technical skills required.
-If hesitate, try out how everything works and perform a free Demo Migration moving a limited number of products in 10 minutes of time.
+Our service offers the possibility to migrate from Amazon Webstore to over 250 of the world’s most popular platforms -- and switch from Amazon Webstore to Magento, for example -- with no technical skills required.
+If hesitate, try out how everything works and perform a free Demo Migration, and learn how to check the results, moving a limited number of products in 10 minutes of time.

 For more details, explore our FAQ section or schedule a call with a migration expert.